comworkio/comwork-cloud-wiki/code.md

 Yet another "_gitpod like environment_" with the real tools you're using locally everyday.

-It embed our every day tools and CLI like docker, docker-compose, k3d, k9s, kubectl, kubeseal, terraform, terragrunt, node, python, ansible, lt, gcloud, jq, yq and you'll be able to add more tools in your instance using the apt command directly on the terminal.
+It embed our everyday tools and CLI like docker, docker-compose, k3d, k9s, kubectl, kubeseal, terraform, terragrunt, node, python, ansible, lt, gcloud, jq, yq and you'll be able to add more tools in your instance using the apt command directly on the terminal.

-You've also got a fully access to the compute instance that are hosting this web IDE, like it's your own one.
+You also get a fully access to the compute instance that are hosting this web IDE, like it's your own one.

 ![code](./img/code.png)